frederic-perez/AmE-dictionary/data/idioms.md

 __rumble__
 __rummage around for (something)__
 __rumor has it (that)__ :six: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true.
 It is being rumored that (something is or will be the case). _Rumor has it that the boss is using the company profits to pay off his own gambling debts._ _Rumour has it that tickets were being sold for £300._
-__rumor mill__ :eight: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
+__rumor mill__ :nine: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__
 __run a bath__ To fill a bathtub with water before bathing. _After this crazy week at work, I can’t wait to get home, run a bath, and just relax._
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run a temperature__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness. _I think I’ve started running a temperature.
 Maybe I should go lie down._
-__run afoul of (someone or something)__
+__run afoul of (someone or something)__ :two::hammer:
 __run amok__ :four::hammer:
 __run an errand__ :three::hammer:
 __run deep__ To be well established and strongly integrated into the nature or character of something. _In this part of the country, college basketball rivalries run deep._